AwalaApp/codelabs/codelabs/android-centralised.md

 - Prior experience building Android apps.
 If you've never built an Android app, the [first app guide](https://developer.android.com/training/basics/firstapp) will teach you what you need to complete this codelab.
 - [Android Studio](https://developer.android.com/studio) 4.1+.
-- An Android phone or table running Android 5+.
+- An Android phone or tablet running Android 5+.
 - The [private gateway](https://play.google.com/store/apps/details?id=tech.relaycorp.gateway) installed on that Android device.

 ### In case you need help